 At first glance, this solution doesn’t look like it’s valuable.
 After all, the fully-charged battery should already be supplying enough energy to the starter to get it working.

-With that in mind, there have been times when a jump start has worked ironically.
+With that in mind, there have been times when a jump start has worked.
 The powerful supply of voltage might be enough to overcome that dead spot in the starter.
-Just don’t get your hopes up because it doesn’t work more than it does.
+Just don’t get your hopes up, because although it can sometimes work, it doesn’t usually.

 6. Bypass the Starter Solenoid